Blocking the plate: Rule differences by level

 In Finnish baseball, the runner is considered tagged and out when he has not arrived at a target base and the defending player is holding the ball while touching that base, similar to force out.
 No physical contact is necessary and the base umpire will call the runner out by raising a sign with the letter X and whistling twice.

 Enforcing Rule 7.13

 Text of rule 7.13 is as follows:

 The decision on whether or not a player violated Rule 7.13 falls into the hands of the umpire.
 A manager can choose to see if there was a rule violation rather than challenge a call, which might lead to a free challenge.
 The umpire makes the final decision.

 Response to Rule 7.13

 Some managers hope the rule does not decide the final game in the World Series, but many managers have stated that the rule needs clarification and explanation.
-The rule depends on the perception of the umpire and if he/she thinks that the contact was intentional and done with malicious intent.
+The rule depends on the perception of the umpire and if he or she thinks that the contact was intentional and done with malicious intent.
 Regardless of what the rule states, many managers instruct players to slide.